w3cping/storage-policy/README.md

 any request to the origin will not include any `Cookies` headers, and any resulting browsing context will have no access to terminal storage.

-Storage associated with such a subresource will not be deleted, but cookies will not be communicated or set, and any associated nested browsing context will not have access to any storage.
+Existing storage associated with such a subresource will not be deleted, as it would be for the top-level origin, but cookies will not be communicated or set, and any associated nested browsing context will not have access to any storage.

-When either of the timers completes all top-level origin storage, other than cookies indicated by a `allow-cookies` list, is deleted.
+When the inactivity timers complete the associated top-level origin storage, other than cookies, items or databases indicated by a `allow-names` list, is deleted.
-This would have the same effect as if the user agent had received a `Clear-Site-Data: "cache", "cookies", "storage", "executionContexts"` in the response to the next HTTP request to the origin after the user has stopped interacting for the `inactivity-timeout` period.
+In the default case, where the `type all` attribute is assumed, this would have the same effect as if the user agent had received a `Clear-Site-Data: "cache", "cookies", "storage", "executionContexts"` in the response to the next HTTP request to the origin after the user has stopped interacting for the `inactivity-timeout` period.